scipion-em/docs/sources/docs/facilities/facilities.rst.txt

 The consensus protocols family are for *CTF estimation*, *Picking*, *Initial Volume* and *3D classes*, so far.

-Moreover, we are also working in the monitor protocols, the special protocols that constantly check how the execution of other protocols is going.
+Moreover, we are also working in the monitor protocols, those special protocols that constantly check how the execution of other protocols is going.
 We have developed several GUIs that are refreshed periodically and produce a graphical summary (e.g, CTF estimated values, system load, etc).